 How to make your own bows

-You can use any ribbon you want, from everyday plastic to soft cloth to luxurious silk.
+You can use any ribbon you want, from everyday plastic to colorful grosgrain to luxurious silk.
 Wired ribbon tends to give the best results, because you can shape the loops exactly how you want them.
-Ribbon that is printed on only one side works perfectly with this technique.
+Ribbon that is printed on only one side works great with this technique because only one side will show.
 The width of the ribbon will determine the size of your bow — thin ribbon should be used for small bows, and wide ribbon should be used for large bows.

 Then wrap the ribbon around about 7-10 times, depending on how full you want your bow to be.